cBioCenter/bioblocks-server/docs/JAVASCRIPT_DEV_GUIDE.md

 Now your IDE should be able to get more info on the functions available to the aesjs object.
 See [this link in the TypeScript docs](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html) for more examples.

+We also include a minimal tsconfig.json file to allow for static type checking through your IDE or other personal workflow!

 ## Linting and Formatting

 Strictly speaking, linting and formatting rules are **not** enforced for the JavaScript.
 As mentioned above, there is no build step.